MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-deployment-testing.md

 > [!VIDEO 1d3846c0-f301-4a25-a49a-94f5be3f6605]

 Achieving zero-downtime deployments is a fundamental goal for mission-critical applications.
-Your application needs to be all day, every day, even when new releases are rolled out during business hours.
+Your application needs to be available all day, every day, even when new releases are rolled out during business hours.
 Invest your efforts up front to define and plan deployment processes in order to drive key design decisions like whether to treat resources as ephemeral.

 To achieve zero-downtime deployment, deploy new infrastructure next to the existing infrastructure, test it thoroughly, transition end user traffic, and only then decommission the previous infrastructure.
 Other practices, like the [scale-unit architecture](mission-critical-application-design.md#scale-unit-architecture), are also key.